 How We Found the Top Financial Advisor Firms in Tennessee

 For this list, we only considered financial advisor firms in Tennessee that are registered fiduciaries with the U.S. Securities and Exchange Commission (SEC).
 We removed from consideration any advisory practices that have had a disclosure or disciplinary issue within the last 10 years or whose individual accounts make up less than half of their client base.
-The top 10 firms are listed here, sorted by AUM, from highest to lowest.
+The top firms are listed here, sorted by AUM, from highest to lowest.
 All information is accurate as of the writing of this article.

-At the top of our list, Legacy Wealth Management has more than $1 billion assets under management.
-Its team includes 10 certified financial planners (CFPs), nine MBAs, four certified financial analysts (CFAs), two JDs, one certified and trust advisor (CTFA), one certified public accountant (CPA) and one financial paraplanner qualified professional (FPQP).
-(Advisors may have multiple accreditations.)
+At the top of our list is Legacy Wealth Management.
+Its team includes certified financial planners (CFPs), MBAs, certified financial analysts (CFA), JDs and lots more (Advisors may have multiple accreditations).

-At the fee-only Memphis firm, about 63% of the individual client base are people who do not high net worth.
-Legacy Wealth also serves corporate pensions, 401(k) and profit-sharing plans, foundations, endowments and both state and municipal government entities.
-The minimum investment is $500,000.
+At the fee-only Memphis firm, most of the individual client base are people who do not have a high net worth.
+Legacy Wealth also serves pensions, profit-sharing plans, corporations, charities and municipal government entities.
+The minimum investment is generally $500,000.

 Legacy Wealth Management Background